 Scabbing A Floor Joist or Framing Member

-Scabbing is effective technique that allows you to add strength to and fix minor problems that are affecting floor joists.
-Scabbing involves taking piece of wood and fastening it over the problem area.
-I often use glue and screws to fasten 3/4 inch plywood as scabs to both sides of a joist as far as I can attach to.
+Scabbing is an effective technique that allows you to add strength to and fix minor problems that are affecting floor joists.
+Scabbing involves taking a piece of wood and fastening it over the problem area.
+I often use glue and screws to fasten 3/4 inch plywood as scabs to both sides of a joist as far as I can attach to it.

 Many times I will apply scabs to floor joists that were previously or will currently be notched or drilled to install plumbing pipes.